-Dr HARVEY (Newland) (14:46):My question is to the Minister for Education.
-Can the minister update the house on plans for the 2018 NAPLAN tests?
+Mr CREGAN (Kavel) (14:54):My question is to the Minister for Education.
+Can the minister update the house on programs the government is supporting in relation to language education?

-Mr DULUK (Waite) (15:14):My question is to the Minister for Education.
-Can the minister advise the house about the details of the 2018 Public Education Awards?
+Mr BASHAM:My question is to the Minister for Education.
+Can the minister inform the house about the progress towards meeting the government's commitments to address truancy?

 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (14:57):I am very grateful to the member for Finniss for this question.
 The member for Finniss shares the concerns that I and all members on this side of the house have, and I hope all members of the house have, for our students who are truant.
 We are ensuring that we do everything we can to get them back to school.

 The Hon.
 J.A.W.
 GARDNER (Morialta—Minister for Education) (12:48): I am very pleased to have the opportunity to speak on the bill on behalf of the Attorney and close the debate today.
 I thank the members who have contributed to the debate: the members for King and Hurtle Vale for their extraordinary personal reflections, the member for Heysen for his detailed and thorough explanations about a number of the legal matters, and the members for Badcoe, Wright, Elder and Hammond for their contributions.
 I believe I have captured the gamut.

 Mr MALINAUSKAS (Croydon—Leader of the Opposition) (14:16): My question is to the Acting Attorney-General.
 What representations has the South Australian government made to their federal colleagues about the Murray-Darling Basin Royal Commission injunction?
 When the royal commission was announced in 2017, federal assistant water resources minister and South Australian Senator Anne Ruston said:

 The Commonwealth would not stand in its way, and neither [would] NSW or Victoria.